HoloClean/holoclean/README.md

 $ source activate hc36
 ```

-**NOTE: ensure your environment is activated throughout the installation process.**

 ##### Option 2: Set up a virtual environment using pip and Virtualenv

 If you are familiar with `Virtualenv`, you can use it to create